OSTEOPATHIC BOARD CERTIFICATION

 8. Participate in lifelong learning and continuing medical education.

-9. Complete the cognitive assessment.
+9. Complete the Longitudinal Assessment.

 10. Complete the practice performance assessment.